top of page

 Ange 2019_USE.jpg

-Sr. Ange Mayers, OSF - Previously in Venezuela + Mexico
+Sr. Ange Mayers OSF Venezuela /Mexico

 I am Sister Ange Mayers, a Franciscan of Little Falls, MN whose home parish is Immaculate Conception Church, New Munich.
 At this time as I’m putting closure on mission in San Rafael, Nuevo Leon, Mexico, I want to share what this ministry/call to mission has meant.